narrowspark/automatic/docs/CONFIGURATORS.md

 The `###> your-package-name-here ###` section separators are needed by Narrowspark Automatic to detect the contents added by this dependency in case you uninstall it later.
 > !!!
-Don't remove or modify these separators.
+Don’t remove or modify these separators.

 ### Composer Auto Scripts Configurator `composer-auto-scripts`